LooseLab/minotourapp/README.md

     source minotourenv/bin/activate
     pip install -r requirements.txt

-minoTour is seperated into three main modules:

-1. The upload client, minFQ

-2. The minoTour web app, the interface that provides the end user access to active and archived runs

-3. The rest API, that connects minFQ and the web app to the back end data and analyses.

-Minotour uses a MySQL database, Celery (asynchronous workers responsible for running server tasks), Redis (a database in memory similar to memcached, required by Celery as a message broker), Flower (optional - a useful Celery task monitor tool).
+Minotour uses MySQL as a database backend, Celery (asynchronous workers responsible for running server tasks), Redis (a database in memory similar to memcached, required by Celery as a message broker), Flower (optional - a useful Celery task monitor tool).

+The following tools must be installed:

-* [Redis](https://redis.io/download) - Minotour uses **Redis** as a cache memory system and message broker for Celery.
+* [Redis](https://redis.io/download) - Minotour uses **Redis** as a memory cache system and message broker for Celery.
 Follow the linked installation instructions.

 * [MySQL Community edition](https://dev.mysql.com/downloads/) - Minotour requires a running instance of mySQL server.
 To set up mySQL community edition follow the instructions found in the [official installation documentation](https://dev.mysql.com/doc/mysql-getting-started/en/).
 Another good tutorial can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-16-04).
 Once the server is up and running, you can either use the root user created during set up, setting it in the below environment variables file.
  Otherwise you can create a user using the mysql shell, whilst logged in as the root user or as an admin user: